Importance of Conditioning in Strongman

 Balancing Conditioning With Strength Training

-• Too little leads to fatigue in competition
+• Too little leaves you fatigued in competition

 • Too much interferes with strength development

-Effective programming balances both to improve overall performance.
+Effective programming balances both to improve your overall performance.

 Real-World Strength and Conditioning

 Strongman conditioning reflects real-world physical demands: moving heavy objects, sustaining effort, and recovering quickly between tasks.
-It builds usable endurance that supports both athletic and everyday performance.
+It builds usable endurance that supports both your athletic and your everyday performance.

 Long-Term Athlete Development